Code-Institute-Submissions/py/docs/user-centric/strategy/strategy.md

 The table has been rearranged to put the most relevant keywords up front for each topic.
 This enhances clarity and aligns the keywords more closely with their associated main topic.
 It is ready for the **final result** process.

-??? abstract "Keyword Selection Based on RAV/C"
+??? abstract "Keyword Selection Based on RAV/C (Rearranged)"

     | Relevant Topic                                            | Short-Tail Keywords (ST)                        | Long-Tail Keywords (LT)                                                     |
     |--------------------------------------------------------|-------------------------------------------------|----------------------------------------------------------------------------|